Autostronomy/AutoProf/README.md

 - pixscale: pixel scale in arcsec/pixel (float)
 - image_file: path to fits file with image data (string)
-- saveto: path where final profile should be saved (string)
+- saveto: path to directory where final profile should be saved (string)
 - name: name to use for the galaxy, this will be the name used in output files and in the log file (string)
 - process_mode: analysis mode for AutoProf to run in (string)
 - n_procs: number of processes to create when running in batch mode (int)
 - overflowval: flux value that corresponds to an overflow pixel, used to identify bad pixels and mask them (float)
+- mask_file: path to fits file which is a mask for the image.
+Must have the same dimensions as the main image (string)
 - savemask: indicates if the star mask should be saved after fitting (bool)
 - autodetectoverflow: Will try to guess the pixel saturation flux value from the mode in the image.
 In principle if all overflow pixels have the same